Too many to test: Deadlier, harder to spot poison pills flood Indiana

 Steve Cukrov - stock.adobe.com

 An evening knock at the door changed Dean Jeske’s life forever.
-On the other side, an Illinois state trooper with news from Bloomington where his youngest son, Peter, was attending Indiana University.
+On the other side, a state trooper with news from Bloomington where his youngest son, Peter, was attending Indiana University.

 “I stood in the door for what felt like an hour,” Dean said.